-We are extremely happy with pace of innovation at QMetry Test Manager.
+We are extremely happy with pace of innovation at QMetry Test Management.
 They are speedy with delivering enhancements and bug fixes via patches.
-If QMetry Test Manager went away it would greatly disrupt every aspect of our testing process.
+If QMetry Test Management went away it would greatly disrupt every aspect of our testing process.
 It is doubtful that we could achieve the same level of testing efficiencies at this cost with any other tool.

 Project ManagerUniversity of Sydney

-How QMetry Test Manager helped the University of Sydney migrate from older legacy test management tool to become more Agile in their testing practices.
+How QMetry Test Management helped the University of Sydney migrate from older legacy test management tool to become more Agile in their testing practices.